emitchel/Umbrella/README.md

 - Use actual settings preferences provided by Android
 - Fix up alert dialogs used in settings
 - Better handling of error scenarios

+Outstanding bugs
+- Last instance of high/low temps are highlights, as opposed to the _first_ instance.